Work at Camp Michigania

 If you are hired as a program staffer at Camp Michigania, plan on moving to camp the day before your start date.
-Your first day of work will begin at 8 a.m. on your start date — unless otherwise listed on your employment agreement — and will end after the end of the workday Saturday, Aug.
-29, 2020.
+Your first day of work will begin at 8 a.m. on your start date — unless otherwise listed on your employment agreement — and will end after the end of the final workday.
 Move-out is not required until the following day.
-Due to the importance of Staff Training and the fact that we expect all weeks at camp to be at capacity, strong preference will be given to candidates who are able to work the complete term of employment.
+Due to the importance of Staff Training and the fact that we expect all weeks at Camp to be at capacity, strong preference will be given to candidates who are able to work the complete term of employment.

 Area Leaders are responsible for the program in their specific areas.
 They report to the Associate/Assistant Director(s).
 Area Leaders supervise and work with other staff members in their areas.
 Being an Area Leader will require additional training and preparation prior to camp, starting as early as January.

-The Area Leadership Retreat typically precedes camp and starts as early as Memorial Day Weekend for the upcoming summer; otherwise, Area Leadership term of employment for each position corresponds to their area’s start date or is negotiated on a case-by-case basis.
+The Area Leadership Retreat typically precedes camp and starts as early as Memorial Day weekend for the upcoming summer.
+Otherwise, the Area Leadership term of employment for each position corresponds to their area’s start date or is negotiated on a case-by-case basis.

-Self-care training from the Wolverine Wellness staff, as well as digital and phone access to CAPS (Counseling and Psychological Services) for anyone needing to get some professional help.
+- Digital and phone access to CAPS (Counseling and Psychological Services) for anyone needing professional support.

 Facilities & Housing

-Living at camp provides a lot of opportunities to build long-lasting connections with friends and to build your network of U-M alums and staff.
+Living at camp provides a lot of opportunities to build long-lasting connections with friends and your network of U-M alums and staff.

-Typically, staff work six days a week with workdays starting at 8:15 a.m. and regular work hours ending at 4:45 p.m.
-Outside of these typical hours, there will be times each week where staff will be assigned to work programs in their primary area and general areas of camp in the evening.
+Typically, Program Staff work six days a week, with workdays starting at 8:15 a.m. and regular work hours ending at 4:45 p.m.
+Outside of these typical hours, there will be times each week when staff will be assigned to work programs in their primary area and general areas of camp in the evening.

 All meals are provided.
 Trust us, the food is great!

-Below you will find information on each individual program area.
-When applying, you will have the opportunity to select your top choice and alternative program areas as well as explain what experience or skills you have in those areas.
+Below you will find information on each individual seasonal employment area.
+When applying, you will have the opportunity to select your top choices and alternative program areas.
+You will also be able to share what experience or skills you have in those areas.